sasoria/astro-microfrontends-ssr/README.md

 - Build each microfrontend with `npm run build`
 - Start each microfrontend with `node server.js`
+- Build the shell with `npm run build`
-- Start the shell with `npm run dev`
+- Start the shell with `npm run preview`